 The only part of the valuation we couldn’t do is go into the heart of the house and view it.
 We know the roads and the properties, but what we don’t know is what they are like inside.

 Now we speak with the owners on the phone or video call and explain what we’d like them to do – they really get into it!
 Firstly, we ask them to record a video of the property – taking it slow and describing each room and any improvements they have made, along with anything else they feel as relevant information.

-No. They are doing it themselves and can take their time.
+Firstly, we quickly produced video tours of our customer’s properties, and these have been uploaded to our YouTube channel.
+As restrictions tightened, we asked homeowners to send us videos to use.
+I initially thought the quality wouldn’t be professional enough, but they’ve surpassed my expectations.
+Customers want to be involved and all in all, it’s an initiative that’s gone down really well.
 We might ask them to take it once or twice to make sure we have everything we need.
 Then we carry out the pre-appointment analysis in much the same way as we would normally.
 Once done, we carry out a video call with the client.
 We approach this very much as a listing opportunity as we would if visiting the property and meeting the customer in person.

 How different is it doing a valuation via video call?

 The process is much the same, only we are video conferencing and screen sharing.
 We follow the same process of qualifying the clients’ position and what they are looking to achieve, informing them on market conditions, including running through comparables, and showing them how we can best help.

 Screen sharing with customers and being able to go through a presentation with interactive comparable property photo slideshows and floor plans, along with the reasons to instruct us, is an effective way of delivering our key USP messages and communicating market conditions.

 This sounds very good…but does it really work?